Apple and Raisin Bundt Cake

 Flavor Variations

-• Spiced Apple Bundt Cake: Add 1-2 teaspoons of cinnamon, nutmeg, or allspice to the dry ingredients for a warm, spiced taste.
+• Spiced: Add 1-2 teaspoons of cinnamon or nutmeg for a warm, spiced taste.

-• Nutty Apple Bundt Cake: Fold in 1/2 cup of chopped walnuts or pecans for added crunch.
+• Nutty: Fold in 1/2 cup of chopped walnuts or pecans for added crunch.

 Dietary Variations

-• Gluten-Free Apple Bundt Cake: Use a gluten-free all-purpose flour blend instead of regular flour.
+• Gluten-Free: Use a gluten-free flour blend instead of regular flour.

 Toppings and Fillings

-• Cream Cheese Frosting: Top the cooled cake with a cream cheese frosting for a rich, tangy contrast.
+• Cream Cheese Frosting: Top with cream cheese frosting for a rich, tangy contrast.

-• Powdered Sugar Dusting: Simply dust the cooled cake with powdered sugar for a light and simple finish.
+• Powdered Sugar: Dust the cooled cake with powdered sugar for a light finish.

 Pro Tips

-Grease the Bundt Pan Well: Ensure the pan is thoroughly greased and floured to prevent sticking.
-Use cooking spray or butter and dust with flour, tapping out the excess.
+• Grease the Bundt Pan Well: Grease and flour the pan well to prevent sticking.
+Use butter or cooking spray, then dust with flour and tap out the extra.

-Check for Doneness Early: Start checking the cake a few minutes before the suggested baking time.
-Use a toothpick inserted into the centre; it should come out clean when the cake is done.
+• Check for Doneness Early: Begin checking the cake a few minutes early.
+Insert a toothpick into the center; it’s ready when it comes out clean.

 Apple and Raisin Bundt Cake with Caramel Sauce with a slice taken out so you can see the inside of the cake